 64. Terracotta Design

 Yes, dark colors are known to make a room feel squeezed and constricted.
-Thus, it makes no sense going for a shade like terracotta for your galley kitchen design.
+Thus, going for a shade like terracotta for your galley kitchen design makes no sense.

-Well, that’s not the true case.
+Well, that’s not true.
 Interestingly, a terracotta galley kitchen is a very viable option.

-When you have dark cabinetry painted in darker tones like dark-gray, terracotta ceiling and walls break the dull color monotony without adding too much contrast.
+When dark cabinetry is painted in darker tones, like dark gray, terracotta ceilings, and walls, it breaks the dull color monotony without adding too much contrast.

-With such a design, you have to focus on minimalism to get an even more airy feel to the kitchen.
-Thus, the countertops should be clutter-free, with all appliances being stored inside the cabinetry.
+With such a design, you must focus on minimalism to give the kitchen an even more airy feel.
+Thus, the countertops should be clutter-free, and all appliances should be stored inside the cabinetry.

-You can even experiment with a nice shade of orange on the countertop to create a nice three-tone design that is bound to look stunning.
+You can even experiment with a nice shade of orange on the countertop to create a stunning three-tone design.

 65. Contrasting Colors